easycalculator-org/easycalculator/lat-long-address.markdown

             "name": "How to get address from latitude and longitude in Excel/CSV?", "acceptedAnswer": {
                 "@type": "Answer",
-                "text": "For Excel/CSV users: 1) Prepare CSV with Latitude and Longitude columns 2) Upload file or paste coordinates 3) Download results with additional Address, City, Country, and Postcode columns.
+                "text": "For Excel/CSV users: 1) Prepare CSV with Latitude and Longitude columns 2) Upload file or paste coordinates 3) Download results with additional Address, City, Region/State, and Country columns.
 The output CSV works with Excel, Google Sheets, and major spreadsheet applications."
             }
         }]
     }